Arkanosis/socksfinder/README.md

 ## Usage

 ```
-Usage: socksfinder build
+Usage: socksfinder build <index>
-       socksfinder query <user>...
+       socksfinder query <index> <user>...
        socksfinder -h | --help
        socksfinder --version

 Commands:
-    build        Build an index from the latest dump.
+    build        Build an index from a MediaWiki XML dump (read on the standard input).
     query        Search pages modified by several users in the index.

 Arguments:
+    index        Index built from a MediaWiki dump.
     user         User which has modified pages to look for.

 Options: